youngboy/engine-docs/source/setup-node.md

 await engine.start();
 // Invoke the function that corresponds to your Node Middleware.
+// It does not matter when you call engine.start, but it's important that app.use(engine middleware)
+// is your first middleware.
+Since apollo-engine acts as a proxy, it must be added to the middleware
+// that actually processes the query.
 // Choose from expressMiddleware(), connectMiddleware(), instrumentHapiServer() or koaMiddleware()
 // For example, when using Express: app.use(engine.expressMiddleware());